deltafy/handbook/README.md

 In this case, our culture of thinking revolves around two fundamental schools of thought: **Idealism** and **Pragmatism**.

-We believe that an idealism and pragmatism are complementary traits that everyone in Deltafy must possess.
+We believe that idealism and pragmatism are complementary traits that everyone in Deltafy must possess.
 The primary mechanical force that will guide Deltafy in its pursuit is everyone's ability to balance these two contrasting aspects.

 Everyone is encouraged to exercise and express brilliant ideas, solutions, and visions, regardless of how unrealistic they may be.
 At the same time, one should retain the pragmatism that is needed to introspect and examine one's own faults and errors, especially in one's own abstract ideas.